mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 # Scalar functions and list comprehensions

 In case you haven't noticed, I am partially obsessed with list comprehensions.
-I even [wrote a book with +200 exercises about list comprehensions](/comprehending-comprehensions) and related concepts, like set/dict comprehensions and generator expressions.
+I even [wrote a book with +200 exercises about list comprehensions](/comprehending-comprehensions) and related concepts, like set/dictionay comprehensions and generator expressions.
 And the reason I am so obsessed with list comprehensions is that I am convinced that there is a big portion of the Python community that doesn't give list comprehensions their due credit.

 List comprehensions are insanely useful and most people are unaware of what the main advantage of list comprehensions is.
 It is not speed, nor is it the fact that they are shorter to type than the corresponding `for` loop.
 The true advantage of list comprehensions is something that I can only justify after having learned about how APL handles scalar functions – more on that in a second!

-The main advantage of list comprehensions is that they tend to be more readable than their `for` loop counterparts because they highlight the data transformation.
+The main advantage of list comprehensions is that they tend to be more readable than their `for` loop counterparts.
+That's something many people will tout.
+But _why_ are they “more readable”..?
+I claim it is because **they highlight the data transformation**.
 What does this mean..?
 Again, let us look at two pieces of code to compare.
 First, take a look at this `for` loop: